metagentools/gbintk/docs/prepare.md

 ## Output

 Formatted binning result will be stored in a file named `initial_contig_bins.csv` in the output folder provided.
+Contigs are named according to their original identifier and bins are numbered according to the fasta file name.
 This file would look as below.

 ```
 contig-1,bin-1